How To Test & Validate Structured Data

 The different Google ‘rich result’ search features require different types of structured data and implementing them can help achieve rich snippets (a more stand-out, detailed ‘snippet’ in the search results) which may result in more traffic.

 Google’s Structured Data Testing Tool can help review and validate structured data implementation against their rich result features requirements.
 Unfortunately, there isn’t an API, it doesn’t allow auditing of URLs in bulk and sometimes misses or miss-classifies validation issues between required and recommended properties.

-Google are working on enhancement reports to help monitor structured data in Search Console as well, although they don’t yet support all rich result features.
+Google are working on rich result reports to help monitor validation in Search Console as well, although they don’t yet support all rich result features.

 With the above in mind, our team built our own structured data validator into the Screaming Frog SEO Spider to help make the auditing process more efficient and at scale.

 1) Enable Structured Data Options Under ‘Configuration > Spider > Extraction’

 Tick ‘JSON-LD’, ‘Microdata’, ‘RDFa’, ‘Schema.org Validation’ and ‘Google Rich Result Feature Validation’.

 While Schema.org vocabulary is case sensitive (and you can enable this option), Google is not as strict – so this isn’t required for Google rich result features and their understanding of structured data.

 2) Crawl The Website